What our Clients are Saying…

 “When you’re in a bad situation, it’s easy for people to disregard you.
 But at TryLife, I felt a different tone.
 I could tell they truly accepted me as a human being.
 What I found there was more than just a crib.”

-In 2002, Jamie was diagnosed with an inoperable brain tumor, leaving her with vision and mobility problems.
+Earlier, Jamie was diagnosed with an inoperable brain tumor, leaving her with vision and mobility problems.
 Because of the tumor’s location, Jamie faced the possibility of congestive heart failure.
 “People suggested I have an abortion, even close family members.
 I was very late in my pregnancy, but I don’t think I ever really considered abortion as an alternative.
 I think I was more regretful about bringing children into a bad situation – a situation that I was trapped in.”

-“Lois really empowered me as a person to finally see that I was worth something and that I had a purpose.
+“She really empowered me as a person to finally see that I was worth something and that I had a purpose.
 I’ve always considered myself religious, but not spiritual.
 When you’ve gone through so much, you start losing your faith.
 You start questioning ‘Where is God?’ and ‘Why is He letting this happen to me?’
 But when I started to make changes in myself and my life, the flood of spirituality came pouring out.
 At that point, I knew I had made a transformation.
-After talking with Lois, I learned to re-evaluate myself.
+After counseling, I learned to re-evaluate myself.
 My husband called me stupid in my marriage, but I’m not stupid.
 I’m not a bad person.
 I wasn’t hopeless.”

 “I really emphasized how important it is to have support; having determination is great, but to get you to that next level, you need support and encouragement.”